EU AI Act Omnibus: What Irish Firms Need to Know

 Article 4 requires every organisation that provides or uses AI systems to take measures to ensure a sufficient level of AI literacy for their staff and other persons dealing with those systems.
 The obligation entered into application on 2 February 2025, and national market-surveillance authorities will begin supervising and enforcing it from early August 2026.

-Is my law firm or accountancy practice affected by the EU AI Act?
+Is my business affected by the EU AI Act?

-Yes, if you use AI tools in your work.
+Yes, if you use AI tools in your work, whatever sector you're in.
 Any organisation that uses an AI system in a professional context within the EU will generally be a deployer under the Act.
-Professional services firms using general productivity AI, including document drafting, research tools, scheduling, or practice management systems with AI features, are deployers.
+Irish SMEs using general productivity AI, including document drafting, research tools, scheduling, or CRM and practice management systems with AI features, are deployers.
 Deployer obligations include AI literacy, oversight, and following the provider's usage instructions.

 What is an AI deployer under the EU AI Act?